 - Jail or Prison Time

 “Time served” means the judge believes you’ve served enough time awaiting your hearing.
-This is common when your original charge is a minor one, such as petit theft or possession of marijuana.
+This is common when your original charge is a minor one, such as petty theft or possession of marijuana.

 “Reinstatement” means you only complete the terms of your current probation.

 A “New Probation Sentence” is exactly what it sounds like: new terms of probation.
 This involves a longer probation term.

 Jail or prison sentences are common when your original charges were more serious.
 The rationale is if you didn’t do probation right the first time, you won’t do it the second time.